It's time for a review! We tell you everything about our budget for our 7 weeks in Vietnam, and as a bonus a short video!

 - The Mekong delta: A beautiful region where you can eat delicious fish.
 We really enjoyed our few days in South Vietnam!
 Next time we'd like to push to the island of Phu Quoc which looks beautiful!
 Our article on the Mekong Delta

 - The impressive Phong Nha caves!
 Seriously, by far the most impressive caves we have ever seen!
-Of course we couldn't visit Hang Soon Dong (the largest cave in the world that was only listed in 2010!
+Of course we couldn't visit Hang Soon Dong (the largest cave in the world that was only discovered in 2010!
 Its visit is extremely limited and expensive).
 But the other caves in the national park are just as worth a visit!
 Our blog post

-Is vietnamese food the best in the world?
+Is Vietnamese food the best in the world?

 Our top Vietnamese cuisine?

 - The Pho: The undeniable Vietnamese noodle soup!
 We ate so many of them during our 7 weeks there that in the end we even got into local habits... that is to say? eating them for breakfast! :)

 - The Bo Buhn: Sautéed rice noodles with meat and lots of vegetables!
 Yummy yummy yummy yummy, an absolute must-try!